acrylplatform/acryl-documentation/en/smart-contracts/writing-dapps.md

 # Writing dApps
 ## Default transactions validation
-After the creation of a Waves account, each transaction that's sent from this account goes through the process of validation.
+After the creation of a Acryl account, each transaction that's sent from this account goes through the process of validation.
 If a transaction is valid, then it goes to generated block in the blockchain, if not — it's rejected by blockchain.

 By default, _only_ the fact that the transaction belongs to the owner of the account from which it was sent, is checked.
 To check that, the transaction's binary data, the account owner's public key and the digital signature of the transaction are being run through special `sigVerify` function.
 If the `sigVerify` function returns `true` — the transaction is considered valid, otherwise — invalid.